Anaksibia/Ticket_distribution_system/README.md

-# alapteva-time-series
+# ticket_distribution_system

-Обучающая задача по time series

 ## Description

-A longer description of your project goes here...
+Ticket distribution system based on prediction of lottery ticket demand.

+In EDA.ipynb there is data analysis.
+We took some basic time series models as a baseline (see SimpleModels.ipynb).
+There is many time series - one for each game type and point of sale combination.
+Witch can be predicted individually (Boosting.ipynb) or we can consider them as one dataframe where we can use information about another games and sale points (Hierarchical_model.ipynb).

+In scripts folder there is code for tune hierarchical algorithm - number of features and hyperparameters of LightGBM.

 ## Installation

 In order to set up the necessary environment:

-1. create an environment `alapteva-time-series` with the help of [conda],
+1. create an environment `ticket_distribution_system` with the help of [conda],
    ```
    conda env create -f environment.yaml
    ```
 2. activate the new environment with
    ```
-   conda activate alapteva-time-series
+   conda activate ticket_distribution_system
    ```
-3. install `alapteva-time-series` with:
+3. install `ticket_distribution_system` with:
    ```
    python setup.py install # or `develop`
    ```